iLert/docs/integrations/appdynamics.md

 ![](../.gitbook/assets/ad14.png)

-4. Now repeat the last 3 steps with your desired recovery conditions to have incidents in iLert close automatically when your application, server or database in AppDynamics recovers.
+4. Now repeat the last 3 steps with your desired recovery conditions to have alerts in iLert close automatically when your application, server or database in AppDynamics recovers.

 ![](../.gitbook/assets/ad15.png)